 How America Facilitated the Rise of China

-MAO who had earlier launched a guerrilla war now thought the time had come to convert it to a conventional war.
-The Communist army attacked the nationalists and in a space of three years, they were able to seize control over the entire mainland.
-Chang, who had lost touch with the masses had to flee with his life to the island of Formosa.
-The communists now established their own government in the mainland under the name People's Republic of China in 1949.
+Mao thought the time had come to convert the guerilla war to a conventional war.
+Battles commenced and in three years, they were able to seize control over the mainland.
+Chiang, fled with his life to the island of Formosa.

 For two decades after 1949, the Americans refused to recognize the Communist government in Beijing.
 They carried on with the myth that the Nationalists who were confined to Formosa represented entire China.